farhankeriwala/farhankeriwala/README.md

 # 💫 About Me:
-🔭 I’m currently working on creating a specialised weather web application designed for construction workers<br>🌱 I’m currently learning Java and ReactJS<br>
+🔭 I’m currently working on creating a specialised weather web application designed for construction workers<br>🌱 I’m currently programming in Java and ReactJS<br>

 ## 🌐 Socials: